About Us

 - DOE funded Isogenie project (R. Varner).

-- Global Sustainable Bioenergy Initiative (Nell Campbell).
+- Global Sustainable Bioenergy Initiative (N. Campbell).

 Trace gas analysis using CH4 using a gas chromatograph equipped with a flame ionization detector (GC-FID; Shimadzu 8A); and CH4, CO2, and H2O vapor (Cavity Enhanced Absorption Spectroscopy (OF-CEAS); LI-COR 7810).
 We also have a laser to measure del13-CH4 (Aerodyne, Inc.).

-- Conference, December 5-19, 2025
+- AGU Conference, December 5-19, 2025

-Cheristy Jones is presenting at AGU looking at landscape drivers of stream CO2 and CH4 emissions. - Workshop, November 10-14, 2025
+Cheristy Jones is presenting at the American Geophysical Union looking at landscape drivers of stream CO2 and CH4 emissions. - Workshop, November 10-14, 2025

-- Contosta was featured in a short film highlighting open source and transparent data collection, modeling, and decision support tools for sustainable agriculture.
+Contosta was featured in a short film highlighting open source and transparent data collection, modeling, and decision support tools for sustainable agriculture.